Effectiveness of the syndrome extraction circuit with flag qubits on IBM quantum hardware: Logical error rate

 \section{Logical error rate}

-Fig. \ref{fig11} depicts the logical error rates in the hardware-based syndrome graph (a, b, c) and the sample-based syndrome graph (d, e, f) with different numbers of flag qubits.
-The experiment is performed according to the syndrome extraction round, and we obtain the average and standard deviation of the logical error rates for four different logical quantum states.
-The decoding results in the hardware-based and sample-based syndrome graphs exhibit similar behavior.
+Fig. \ref{fig11} depicts the logical error rates in the hardware-based detector graph (a, b, c) and the sample-based detector graph (d, e, f) with different numbers of flag qubits.
+The experiment is performed according to Fig. \ref{fig2}, and we obtain the average and standard deviation of the logical error rates for four different logical quantum states.
+The decoding results in the hardware-based and sample-based detector graphs exhibit similar behavior.
 The logical error rate is obtained by comparing the initially prepared logical quantum state with the corrected state.
-Logical errors can occur even when the number of defect syndromes is zero.
-Therefore, even when no defect syndrome is detected, we should check whether a logical error exists.
-When several defect syndromes are detected, the Pymatching algorithm is used to decode given defect syndromes\cite{pymatching,pymatching2}.
+Logical errors can occur even when the number of detection events is zero.
+Therefore, even when no detection event is detected, we should check whether a logical error exists.
+When several detection events are detected, the Pymatching algorithm is used to decode given detection events \cite{pymatching,pymatching2}.
 Finally, by applying a correction operator to the measured data qubit, the updated data qubit state can be a logical qubit state.
 If the corrected state is different from the initial state, we count a failure.\\

 Fig. \ref{fig11} demonstrates the effectiveness of the syndrome extraction circuit with flag qubits in the repetition code on the IBM quantum machine.
-More specifically, in Fig. \ref{fig11} we can see that in \texttt{ibm\_kyoto}, the logical error rates of the repetition code exhibit an exponential decrease as the distance of the repetition code increases from three to nine.
-Even though the average gate error rates for each structure increase as we consider more flag qubits, this tendency remains when flag qubits are present, regardless of whether the syndrome graph is hardware-based or sample-data-based.
+More specifically, in Fig. \ref{fig11} we can see that in \texttt{ibm\_kyoto}, the logical error rates of the repetition code exhibit a decrease as the distance of the repetition code increases from three to nine.
+Even though the average gate error rates for each structure increase as we consider more flag qubits, this tendency remains when flag qubits are present, regardless of whether the detector graph is hardware-based or sample-data-based.
 This implies that even when the data qubit is not adjacent to the syndrome qubit, a repetition code can operate on the IBM quantum computer.
 Moreover, even when there exist double-flag qubits between the data and syndrome qubits, a repetition code may operate on \texttt{ibm\_kyoto}.